ColumPaget/github-search/README.md

 -L applies a post-filter on the results, as github takes the language argument as a hint, not a hard requirement.
 Thus with -L github can return 100 results, but if only 3 of them are in your required language, only three are displayed, unlike '-l' which will display all 100. -n can be used to insist we keep pulling pages until a certain number are displayed.

 However, even if '-n' is used, if more than 100 results are returned with no matches displayed, the search will return an error.
-You can change this limit using '-Q', but be aware that the search service is rate-limited, and pulling too many results can get you locked out ofr a time.
+You can change this limit using '-Q', but be aware that the search service is rate-limited, and pulling too many results can get you locked out for a time.

 ```
 examples:
    lua github-search honeypot                    - search for things matching 'honeypot'
    lua github-search ssh honeypot                - search for things matching 'ssh honeypot'
-   lua github-search -l c++,go ssh honeypot      - search for things matching 'ssh honeypot' and written in either c++ or go
+   lua github-search -l c++,go ssh honeypot      - search for things matching 'ssh honeypot' written in either c++ or go
-   lua github-search -n 10 -l go honeypot         - search for things matching 'honeypot' in go, until at least 10 displayed
+   lua github-search -n 10 -l go honeypot        - search for 'honeypot' written in go, until at least 10 displayed
 ```